 - Highest student voter registration rate

-Actions to prepare for upcoming state, local and primary elections and the 2026 midterm election
+Actions to prepare for the upcoming state, local, primary and midterm elections

-- Join the Michigan Collegiate Voting Challenge if your institution isn’t already participating.
-Visit this link for a list of participating campuses.
+- Join the Michigan Campus Voting Challenge if your institution isn’t already participating.
+Visit the ALL IN website for a list of participating campuses.

 - Authorize the National Study of Learning, Voting, and Engagement (NSLVE) housed at the CIRCLE at Tufts University to receive campus voting reports every two years.
 Check if your institution has authorized NSLVE.